dvsa/.github/README.md

 To read more about sharing workflows within the organization, see the [GitHub docs](https://docs.github.com/en/actions/using-workflows/sharing-workflows-secrets-and-runners-with-your-organization).

 To read about using Starter Workflows, see [here](https://docs.github.com/en/actions/using-workflows/using-starter-workflows).

+## The NodeJS `npm-publish.yaml` has the following steps:

+1. Publish
+    - optional arguments:
+        - `node-version`: The version of Node the package is to be published with.
+This is defaulted to the latest version of NodeJS 16.
+    - secrets:
+        - `NPM_AUTH_TOKEN`: the authorisation token to be used to publish the package to the NPMJS site.

 ## Examples